neoxygen/neo4j-neoclient/README.md

 Neoxygen's NeoClient has been moved to https://github.com/graphaware/neo4j-php-client

-Version 3 of this library is still maintained for the users requiring `neoxygen/neoclient` in their composer's dependencies.
+Version 3 of this library is still maintained for bug support for the users requiring `neoxygen/neoclient` in their composer's dependencies.

+Version 3 End of Maintenance is planned on September 1, 2016.

 Version 4 (with support for the Bolt binary protocol - in current developement) will only be available on the GraphAware's repository.